7wikd/CreateAPlaylist/README.md

 - Recommends new relevant songs, that can be added to a new playlist.

 ## How to get this to work:
-- Get `Auth Token` for Spotify Playlist: https://developer.spotify.com/console/post-playlists/
+- Get `Auth Token` for Spotify Playlist from [here](https://developer.spotify.com/console/post-playlists/)
-- Get `User ID` for Spotify Account: https://developer.spotify.com/console/get-current-user/
+- Get `User ID` for Spotify Account from [here](https://developer.spotify.com/console/get-current-user/)
 - Set appropriate read permissions
 - Paste the relevant details into the terminal.
 - Follow the rest of the procedure